-Basic principles of pharmacology, including receptor mechanisms, drug distribution and metabolism, and pharmacokinetics.
+Students will learn the principles of pharmacology, including receptor mechanisms, drug distribution and metabolism, and pharmacokinetics.
 Lectures and tutorials on the interactions of drugs and biological systems as a basis for rational disease therapy as it relates to the physically active patient.
-Prerequisite: ATTR 404